rapyuta-robotics/rapyuta-io-docs/hugo/content/quick-walkthrough/_index.md

 type: quick-walkthrough
 date: 2019-10-24T16:39:42+05:30
 pre: "2. "
-weight: 10
+weight: 100
 ---

 This tutorial will show you how to set up and run a variation of the ROS Turtlesim on rapyuta.io.
+This tutorial targets individuals who like to get thier hands dirty and explore a wider variety of functionality found in the rapyuta.io platform.

+In order to attain a deeper understanding of rapyuta.io it is highly reccommended that the developer refer to the [developer guide](/developer-guide) section for in-depth documentation on each topic and/or pick from one of the more nuanced [sample walkthroughs](/build-solutions/sample-walkthroughs/) that deal with individual concepts and topics.

 Some of the packages that are used in this tutorial can be reused to control real robots such as [Turtlebot](https://www.turtlebot.com/).

 ## Learning objectives